The most-googled cocktail in summer is the original. Here are eleven ways to keep drinking it through autumn, winter, and spring.

 Cynar Spritz

 The bartender's spritz.
-Why you are pouring this tonight The bartender's spritz.
-Cynar is a vegetal artichoke amaro that drinks far less bitter than it sounds, the artichoke…
+Why you are pouring this tonight The Cynar Spritz is the bartender's spritz, which is to say the spritz that the people who pour the…

 Read the recipe →